 Smooth muscle fibers are found throughout the body in blood vessels and hollow organs.
 Through their ability to apply pressure by involuntary muscle contraction, they are able to regulate essential bodily functions, such as blood pressure and bowel movement.
 During contraction, dense bodies are used by smooth muscle cells as anchoring points for the actin and intermediate filaments to exert force upon.
-Smooth muscle fibers are build up of smooth muscle cells attached to each other using gap junctions to synchronize their response to stimuli.
-Transcriptome analysis shows that 72% (n=14160) of all human proteins (n=19670) are expressed in the smooth muscle and 112 of these genes show an elevated expression in smooth muscle compared to other tissue types.
+Smooth muscle fibers are built up of smooth muscle cells attached to each other using gap junctions to synchronize their response to stimuli.
+Transcriptome analysis shows that 72% (n=14160) of all human proteins (n=19670) are expressed in the smooth muscle and 112 of these genes show an elevated expression in the smooth muscle compared to other tissue types.

 The smooth muscle transcriptome

 Transcriptome analysis of the smooth muscle can be visualized with regard to specificity and distribution of transcribed mRNA molecules (Figure 1).
 Specificity illustrates the number of genes with elevated or non-elevated expression in the smooth muscle compared to other tissues.
 Elevated expression includes three subcategory types of elevated expression:

 Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the smooth muscle compared to other tissues.
 As evident in Table 1, all genes elevated in smooth muscle are categorized as: